brittAnderson/eyetracking/README.md

 ## eyetracking.py
-This is an interface for the Mirametrix eye tracker unit
+This is a python interface for the Mirametrix eye tracker unit
 The unit has two infrared cameras and a built-in tcp server over a serial connection
 The unit's built-in server waits to receive XML statements
 that contain eye tracking parameters before it starts to send eye data